The Permission of Alcohol

 The role of alcohol during that year was far from positive, but with time I’ve started to see it as not entirely without value.
 Being drunk loosened the grip shame had on me, and that Father’s Day I had truly wept in front of my mother for the first time.
 It was something that I had dreaded and held inside since Jeff’s death.
 Drunk me was able to apologize to my mother, to spill out how I wanted to be strong for her, to tell her I could not imagine how much she was hurting.
 Of course, the irony was I didn’t have to imagine.
 I felt it, too.

-It took multiple grief counseling sessions for me to grasp that grief and alcohol are common hand-in-hand companions to grief.
+It took multiple grief counseling sessions for me to grasp that grief and alcohol are common hand-in-hand companions.
 I grew up with an alcoholic, and that experience ratched up my anxiety and fear each time I felt the pull of bars and clubs after Jeff died.

 I can say now, months after speaking my truth in grief counseling, that every one of us is allowed to just grieve.
 I didn’t realize that.
 It was my going out to feel like a “normal twenty-something” that forced me to be honest with other people and with myself.
 I had to admit that I was in pain over many things, including the death of my step-father and my friend’s sister but not only those things.
 The one-year anniversaries of their deaths will be this summer.
 I do not know what I will feel on those days, not exactly.
 But I do know I have tools now, ways I can cope when I feel deep moments of sadness, ways that do not require drinking.